 2022:

-The prize was adjudicated for the first time by mid 2022 and formally awarded on 25 June 2022 (during the SMI's Annual Plenary Conference hosted by University College Cork) to Joanna K. Love for Soda Goes Pop: Pepsi-Cola Advertising and Popular Music (University of Michigan Press, 2019).
+The inaugural prize was awarded to Joanna K. Love for Soda Goes Pop: Pepsi-Cola Advertising and Popular Music (University of Michigan Press, 2019).
 In addition, the panel of judges awarded an Honourable Mention to Nicole Grimes for Brahms’s Elegies: The Poetics of Loss in Nineteenth Century German Culture (Cambridge University Press, 2019).